-mfa add Adds a new mapping. mfa change Changes the transaction to which an existing operation is mapped. mfa delete Causes the server adapter to stop exporting a specified operation. mfa -help Prints a list of the operations that the mfa plugin supports. mfa list Prints a list of the mappings (interface, operation, and name) that the server adapter supports. mfa refresh Causes the server adapter to obtain up-to-date type information for the specified operation. mfa reload Causes the server adapter to reload the list of mappings from its mapping file. mfa resetcon If the IMS server adapter is using OTMA to communicate with IMS, this command causes the server adapter to close its connection and to reconnect.
-Has no effect on the CICS server adapter.
+mfa add Adds a new mapping. mfa change Changes the transaction to which an existing operation is mapped. mfa delete Causes the server adapter to stop exporting a specified operation. mfa -help Prints a list of the operations that the mfa plugin supports. mfa list Prints a list of the mappings (interface, operation, and name) that the server adapter supports.

+mfa list Prints a list of the mappings (interface, operation, and name) that the server adapter supports.